Contribute to planning and implementing the management of game and wildlife habitat

 - how to manage habitat to optimise its sporting value and nature conservation

-- the interaction of game habitat with other land users
+- the interaction of game and wildlife habitat with other land users

-- how human influences and land usage can impact on habitat
+- how human influences and land usage can impact on the condition of habitat

-- where to source advice, information and grant aid in respect of game habitat management and conservation
+- where to source advice, information and grant aid in respect of game and wildlife habitat management and conservation

-- game habitat management activities and the factors that can affect their implementation
+- game and wildlife habitat management activities and the factors that can affect their implementation

-- how to support game habitat management activities
+- how to support habitat management activities and the resources required

-- how game habitat management varies throughout the annual cycle
+- how habitat management varies throughout the annual cycle

-- the legal basis for your lawful presence on the land in order to manage game habitat
+- the legal basis for your lawful presence on the land in order to manage game and wildlife habitat

-- the health and safety requirements associated with game habitat management activities
+- the health and safety requirements associated with habitat management activities

 Scope/range